Gerkez

 Gerkez is a village in the Balkan Region of Turkmenistan along both sides of Sumbar, about 20 km west of Magtymguly.
-It is held to be the birthplace of Magtymguly Pyragy.
+It is believed to be the birthplace of Magtymguly Pyragy.

 Features

 The most prominent attraction is the three-roomed Magtymguly Museum.

 At the eastern edge of the village, there is a bridge over Sumbar, constructed of metallic pipes.
 Crossing across leads to the Sheikh Ovezberdy Mausoleum, just beyond the last house of Gerkez.
 Dated to 15th century, its fired-brick structure —square base of about 9m. length, with a dome— stands amidst a meadow.